furkanturan/sigmavpn/readme.md

 The parent repository of the project and details of it can be found [here](https://github.com/furkanturan/Hardware-Accelerated-SigmaVPN).

-# How to Cross-Compiles SigmaVPN for ZYBO Board
+# How to Cross-Compile SigmaVPN for ZYBO Board

 First the libraries should be cross compiled